-This month we are asking you which titles you would like to see in our Weapon series.
-Check the brief descriptions below and let us know which of these you’d like to see us publish!
+This month we are asking you which titles you would like to see in our Air Campaign series.
+Have a read of the descriptions below and let us know which of these you’d like to see us publish!

 Austria 1915-18: Italy’s air campaign from the Adriatic to Vienna

 In 1915 Italy entered the war with a collection of old French-made biplanes, and in the first duel with a Austrian biplane the Italian observer had to defend his aircraft with a rifle.
 But despite the reluctance of some senior officers the Italian air arm developed rapidly, with airships soon flying raids against Austrian provinces south of the Alps and across the Adriatic.
 When the famous Caproni heavy bombers joined the Italian air corps, Italy had one of the most modern bombers flying, and eventually fielded 15 squadrons of them.
 In the closing months of the war the Corpo Aeronautico Militare flew over Vienna dropping propaganda leaflets.
 Italy ended the war filled with pride in its aviation, and in the 1920s would be one of the most forward-looking aviation powers.

 The Ruhr 1943: The campaign against Germany’s industrial heartland

 During World War II, the Ruhr valley’s oil plants, steelworks and weapons factories were among the most important targets for Bomber Command – but almost among the best-defended.
 By 1943, navigation equipment and techniques had been developed, including the Pathfinder squadrons, the bomber stream, and electronics such as Oboe, that gave night bombers a fighting chance of hitting vital targets.
 Although the campaign is now most famous for the Dambuster raids, this book would focus on the conventional bombers’ fierce battle to get to and hit their targets, and the Germans’ deadly efforts to defend their industrial heartland.